-Last year’s Small Business Saturday drew in an estimated number of 108 million shoppers, according to a survey conducted by the National Federation of Independent Businesses and American Express.
-This year’s Small Business Saturday is on November 30th and promises to be just as strong, if not stronger than ever.
+In 2019, Small Business Saturday drew in an estimated number of 88 million shoppers, according to a survey conducted by the National Federation of Independent Businesses and American Express.
+77% of consumers said Small Business Saturday® inspires them to “Shop Small” throughout the whole year and not just for the holiday months.
+This year’s Small Business Saturday is on November 27th and promises to be just as strong, if not stronger than ever.
 Here are some ways that custom framing stores can tie into what has become one of the most popular days of the holiday shopping season.

 1. Tap into your local chamber of commerce